 Realisation/Kg (Rs.) | 245 | 245 | -0.1% |

-Happy Forgings operates with significant forging and machining capacities.
-As of June 30, 2025:
+Happy Forgings relies heavily on its forging and machining capacities.
+As of June 30, 2025, here’s how they stack up:

 Capacity Type | FY25 (MT) | Q1FY26 (MT) | Utilisation (FY25) | Utilisation (Q1FY26) |